SachinCoder1/Learn-blockchain/README.md

      1. These types of apps are never down because it is available everywhere.
      2. We can trust DAPPs because most of applications are open source.

+## Basics of Solidity

+ ###### 1. How do we write smart contracts.
+     We write smart contract on top of ethereum with the help of solidity language.

+ ###### 2. What is solidity and tell some benefits of solidity?
+     • Solidity is a object oriented programming language used for writing smart contracts.
+     • It is case sensitive.
+     • It is an high level statically typed programming language.

+ ###### 3. How solidity language compiles the program.
+     • It uses solc which is solidity compiler to compile a program.
+     • when compiling solc splits the file into 2 parts
+     • It is an high level statically typed programming language.